ayota/github_basics/README.md

 #### So many issues ...
   * @username will draw someone else into the conversation
   * #issue_number will reference another issue
-  * example: typing `@laura : I think this has to do with #50` will ping Laura, and also link to Issue 50, whatever that may be.
+  * example: typing `yo @laura : I think this has to do with #50` will ping Laura, and also link to Issue 50, whatever that may be.
   * even more [here] (https://guides.github.com/features/issues/)

 ## I want to work on an issue ...

-#### on your local machine
+#### :computer: on your local machine
 1. Do a pull request from develop to make sure your local copy is up to date
  ```shell
  git pull master